aporeto-inc/gaia/doc/documentation.md

 - `destinationID` (string): IDs of the destinations.
 - `destinationType` (enum): Type of the destination.
+- `flowMode` (enum): Choose if observed, applied to all flows.
 - `geoloc` (boolean): Geolocalize the the flow.
 - `resolve` (boolean): Resolve the IPs to dns.
 - `sourceID` (string): IDs of the sources.
 - `sourceType` (enum): Type of the source.
 - `endAbsolute` (time): Set the absolute end of the time window.
 - `endRelative` (duration): Set the relative end of the time window.
-- `flowOffset` (duration): Apply an offset to the time window for flows.
 - `startAbsolute` (time): Set the absolute start of the time window.
 - `startRelative` (duration): Set the relative start of the time window.
+- `flowOffset` (duration): Apply an offset to the time window for flows.

 ##### Mandatory Parameters